Stable pair invariants of surfaces and Seiberg-Witten invariants: Failure of universality: examples

-\begin{remark} The conditions for the duality formula of Theorem \ref{main} are: $p_g(S)=0$, $H_\beta$, $H_{k-\beta}$ both non-empty, and $\beta(\beta-k) \geq 0$.
-As we saw in the proof of Proposition \ref{redcycle} and Theorem \ref{wall-crossing}, this implies $\beta(\beta-k)=0$, $q(S)=1$, and $S$ is not a ruled surface or a blow-up of a ruled surface.
+\begin{remark} The conditions for the duality formula of Theorem \ref{main} are: $p_g(S)=0$, $H_\beta$, $H_{\k-\beta}$ are both non-empty, and $\beta(\beta-\k) \geq 0$.
+Proposition \ref{chi=0} implies $\beta(\beta-\k)=0$, $q(S)=1$, and $S$ is not a ruled surface or a blow-up of a ruled surface.
 Therefore $S$ is hyper-elliptic, minimal properly elliptic, or a blow-up thereof.
-Conversely, any hyper-elliptic surface $S$ or blow-up thereof and $\beta=k$ satisfies the conditions of Theorem \ref{main}.
-These examples are boring because $P_{S}^{\pm}(k) = 1$ (Example \ref{example2} and the blow-up formula \cite[Thm.~3.12]{DKO}).
-More exciting examples are provided by $S$ as in Proposition \ref{log} and $\beta=k$.
-From Theorem \ref{wall-crossing} it follows that these surfaces generally have $H_k \neq \varnothing$.
-Blowing up these surfaces, one obtains examples with $H_k \neq \varnothing$ and $k^2 \neq 0$. $\oslash$ \end{remark}
+Conversely, any hyper-elliptic surface $S$ or blow-up thereof with $\beta=\k$ satisfies the conditions of Theorem \ref{main}.
+These examples are boring because $P_{S}^{\pm}(\k) = 1$ (by Example \ref{example2} and the blow-up formula \cite[Thm.~3.12]{DKO}).
+More exciting examples are provided by $S$ as in Proposition \ref{log} and $\beta=\k$.
+From Theorem \ref{wall-crossing} it follows that these surfaces generally have $H_\k \neq \varnothing$.
+Blowing up these surfaces, one obtains examples with $H_\k \neq \varnothing$ and $\k^2 \neq 0$. $\oslash$ \end{remark}